Accounting and Society

 • French and International Accounting Standards

-• Overall performance: SMEs, accounting firms, financial institutions
+• Overall Performance: SMEs, accounting firms, financial institutions

 • Industry specializations: healthcare, public sector organizations, arts and culture organizations, agri-food, innovative startups